doohee323/tz-storm/README.md

 It includes some features, (/tzstorm/scripts/tzstorm.sh)

-- install zookeeper / storm / logstash
+- install zookeeper / storm(with esper) / logstash
 - register test app. in a master VM.
 (TestTopology_tzstorm)
 - register test app. in a worker VM.
 (TestTopology_tzstorm2)